ujjwalguptaofficial/osnft-doc/docs/nftomics/work.md

 # Work

-OSNFT represents the open source projects which is hard work done by developers/coders.
+OSNFT represents the open source projects which is hard work (in the form of code or any other) done by developers/coders.

-Unlike other arts opensource projects needs to be continuously developed which includes work like
+Unlike other arts **Opensource projects** needs to be continuously developed which includes work like

 * Product ideation and thoughts
 * Documentation